Horolsky/senet/docs/pseudo/tree-packing.md

-# Iterative optimisation of decision tree backward induction
+# Iterative optimisation of backward induction of decision tree
-this optimisation focuses on specific expectiminimax algorithm but can be extrapolated to any decision tree backward induction problem
+this optimisation focuses on specific expectiminimax algorithm but can be extrapolated to any problem of backward induction of decision tree

 ## Main concepts:
 - n-ary heap storage for the last level of the decision tree